 Box 8.
 Shows substitute payments in lieu of dividends or tax-exempt interest received by your broker on your behalf as a result of a loan of your securities.
-Report on the "Other income" line of Schedule 1 (Form 1040 or Form 1040-SR), or Form 1040NR.
+Report on the "Other income" line of Schedule 1 (Form 1040).

 Box 9.
-Report this amount on Schedule F (Form 1040 or Form 1040 or For
+Report this amount on Schedule F (Form 1040).